federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 ## New Features In Version 5.9.3.0

 * BRAND NEW.
-Five mouse buttons to click: Left, Right, Midle, XBUTTON1, XBUTTON2.
+Five mouse buttons to click: Left, Right, Middle, XBUTTON1, XBUTTON2.
 * BRAND NEW.
 All the clicking parameters in the list of recorded clicks are editable.
 * Fix: show current mouse position in both apps (AutoClicker2.exe, AutoClicker2Ex.exe).
 * Fix: case-sensitive issues in mouse button editing validator of AutoClicker2Ex.exe.